lkodinsson/MARS/Basic/Maneuvers.md

 **Resist:** Fortitude

 Make an attack.
-The target gets -2 to AC.
+The target gets -2 to armour class.

 ## Pinning Shot